An Olympian’s Guide to the Market Selloff: Seeking Rewards In High-Risk Situations

 Today I’d like to share a few words about the Olympics, but first, two words: Don’t panic.

-The stock selloffs on Monday and Thursday were the two biggest daily point drops in the history of the Dow Jones Industrial Average, but in terms of percentage point losses, they don’t even come close to cracking the top 10 worst days in the past 10 years alone.
+The stock selloffs last Monday and Thursday were the two biggest daily point drops in the history of the Dow Jones Industrial Average, but in terms of percentage point losses, they don’t even come close to cracking the top 10 worst days in the past 10 years alone.

 After a year of record closing highs and little to no volatility, it was expected that the stock market would need to blow off some steam.
-On Monday, the CBOE Volatility Index, or VIX, surged nearly 116 percent, its biggest one-day increase since at least 2000.
+Last Monday, the CBOE Volatility Index, or VIX, surged nearly 116 percent, its biggest one-day increase since at least 2000.

-Also contributing to the uncertainty was news from the Treasury Department this week that the U.S. government plans to borrow nearly $1 trillion this year, compared to almost half that last year.
+Also contributing to the uncertainty was news from the Treasury Department that the U.S. government plans to borrow nearly $1 trillion this year, compared to almost half that last year.
 In the first quarter alone, the Donald Trump administration will issue $66 billion in long-term debt, the first such boost in borrowing since 2009, as the U.S. Treasury seeks to cover budget deficits brought on by higher entitlement spending, not to mention the recently passed tax overhaul.

 On Friday, the S&P 500 Index briefly plunged below its 200-day moving average before rebounding in volatile trading.